 East Jefferson Street provides western access to the City of Rockville.
 It is classified as an arterial with five travel lanes, including a turn lane for a segment of the roadway.
-This Plan recommends the reclassification of Fast Jefferson Street to a business street with a protected bikeway to link the proposed bikeway network between Executive Boulevard and the City of Rockville.
+This Plan recommends the reclassification of East Jefferson Street to a business street with either a separated bikeway or standard bike lanes to link the proposed bikeway network between Executive Boulevard and the City of Rockville (Figure 4).